danallison/animate-text-content.js/README.md

 Example
 =======

-To start, you create a Timeline object by calling `animateTextContent`, passing in a DOM element by its ID to act as the stage for the animation:
+To start, you create a Timeline object by calling `atc`, passing in a DOM element by its ID to act as the stage for the animation:

 HTML